MJBuijs/Data-Archive-Thesis-Teacherbased-Routing/README.md

 ### *Permission*

 This study is approved by the Ethics Committee of the Faculty of Social and Behavioural Sciences of Utrecht University, filed under number 19-215.
-A copy of the approval form can be found in the Thesis folder.
+A copy of the approval form can be found in the Documents folder.

 ### *Acces*